-From the SinMap menu, choose Select Landslide Point Theme.
+From the SINMAP Initialization menu, choose Select Landslide Point Theme.

 A file navigation dialog box is presented from which the landslide theme file can be selected.
-After the theme is added to the View, this menu item is grayed.
+After the theme is added to the View, this menu item is graved.

-4.7 Preparatory Grid Processing
+4.6 Preparatory Grid Processing

 A major part of a SINMAP study is the creation of several derivative grids from the DEM grid.
 These grids are derived solely from the DEM grid and require no other parameters for their construction.
-The processes for creating these several grids are initiated by selecting menu items in the third group of the SinMap menu.
+The processes for creating these several grids are initiated by selecting menu items in the second menu of the SINMAP toolbar.
 The grids and associated grid themes that are created by the grid processing steps are: